Bhakta Kavi Narsinh Mehta University

 Bhakta Kavi Narsinh Mehta University is a state university located at Junagadh, Gujarat, India.
 It was established in 2015 by Bhakta Kavi Narsinh Mehta University Act, 2015 of the Government of Gujarat.

+Campus

+Provisionally, the university is made functional in Government Polytechnic Building, Khadiya, which is in close vicinity of 12 kilometers from Junagadh city.
+The jurisdiction of the University includes Devbhumi Dwarka, Gir Somnath, Junagadh district and Porbandar district.